 Malicious Prosecution / False Imprisonment

-MIAMI – George L. Fernandez and Derrick M. Kelly, partners in the Miami office of Quintairos, Prieto, Wood & Boyer, P.A., obtained a defense verdict on behalf of their clients, The Real Deal Body Shop, Inc. and its owner.
+MIAMI – George L. Fernandez, partner in the Miami office of Quintairos, Prieto, Wood & Boyer, P.A., obtained a defense verdict on behalf of their clients, The Real Deal Body Shop, Inc. and its owner.
 After two years of litigation, this case resulted in a complete victory for the defense and zero recovery for the plaintiff.

 The plaintiff brought claims against our clients for malicious prosecution and false imprisonment following her arrest for aggravated battery with a motor vehicle.
 The plaintiff claimed that the defendants falsely reported the subject incident to the Doral Police Department, which led to her arrest and incarceration.
 The criminal charge against the plaintiff was based on her act of driving her mini-van forward and striking our client’s owner twice before leaving the premises after engaging in a dispute over the amount owed for the work performed on her vehicle.
 The plaintiff claimed that she never struck the owner of the body shop with her vehicle and alleged that the victim’s testimony contradicted the initial reports made to law enforcement officials.
 As a result of her arrest and incarceration, the plaintiff claimed that she suffered severe mental anguish and embarrassment, and alleged economic damages for her attorney’s fees and bond in connection with her criminal action.
 The plaintiff argued that she obtained a favorable termination of the criminal proceeding when the state attorney’s office dropped the charges.